WerewolvesRevamped/Werewolves-Roles/WWRF Guide.md

 Many types default to not just being a single value, but actually a list, though this will often be a list of length one, this is shown in the table above.
 Types that are list types will return several results if a selector matches several results (though some abilities may choose to only use the first element of the list), while types that are not list types can only return a single value.
 When using a property access on a list type, the property access is executed on each element in the list and a new list is returned.

 For this document, when the syntax of any component requires a user to put a type, this syntax is used to signify the expected type: `{Type}`, where `Type` is replaced with the name of the expected type.
 When expecting a user to put a text that is not a specific type this format is used: `<UserInput>`, where `UserInput` describes the expected input.
+When a user must pick one of several possible values the syntax `[Option1|Option2]` is used, though square brackets are used in many other contexts as well.

 ### Player Type